renaudhager/tf-gluster/README.md

-# tf-dns
+# tf-gluster

 ## Description
 This repo contain terrraform code to build a dns/consul stack  :
-- dns server
+- Gluster server

 You will need to create a file named : terraform.tfvars to store sensitives variables.